Victor Aitken

 Victor Aitken (23 May 1887 - 31 October 1962) was an Australian long-distance runner.
 He competed in the men's marathon at the 1908 Summer Olympics.

 Career

-In the 1905, he placed second in the one-mile walking championship of Victoria and he also came second in the 1907 5-mile championship of Victoria in Ballarat.
-He them came first in the 7-mile open handicap at Heidelberg and the 10-mile championship of Victoria breaking the record by completing it in 59 minutes and 5 seconds.
+In 1905, he placed second in the one-mile walking championship of Victoria and he also came second in the 1907 5-mile cross country championship of Victoria held at Ballarat.
+He then came first in the 7-mile open handicap at Heidelberg and the 10-mile cross country championship of Victoria held at the Caulfield Racecourse and beyond, breaking the race record by completing it in 59 minutes and 5 seconds.

 In 1908, Aitken was selected as a Marathon representative for the Olympic Games in London and he ran twenty-two and a half miles before retiring due to "sleepiness".
-A week after arriving home from the Olympics he came sixth in the 10-mile championship.
-In 1909 he achieved record times in his three and five-mile club races and he broke his own record in the 10-mile championship of Victoria by 19 seconds.
+A week after arriving home from the Olympics he came sixth in the Victorian 10-mile cross country championship in 61 minutes and 27 seconds, a minute behind the race winner, Charles Suffren of the Ballarat Harriers club.
+In 1909 he achieved record times in his three and five-mile club races and he broke his own record in the 10-mile cross country championship of Victoria by 19 seconds.
+Three weeks later on 9 October 1909 Aitken competed in the Victorian Marathon Championship, where he finished fourth overall, and second Victorian to finish in a time of 3 hours, 13 minutes and 52 seconds, which was 8 minutes and 10 seconds behind the Victorian gold medallist, A. "Mack" Connor of Geelong Guild.